sdahdah/bibmgr/README.md

 # To Do

-- [ ] Fix renaming files with dots in the name?
-Or is that ok?
 - [ ] Clean up folders and files not referenced by bibtex?
 - [ ] Find a way to do clean integration testing with file manipulations